Vincent Péricard

-Vincent de Paul Péricard (born 3 October 1982) is a French former professional footballer who played as a forward in France with Saint-Étienne and in Italy with Juventus before moving to England, where he played for several clubs.
-He has also played for the France U21 team.
+Vincent de Paul Péricard (born 3 October 1982) is a former professional footballer who played as a forward in France with Saint-Étienne and in Italy with Juventus before moving to England, where he played for several clubs.
+Born in Cameroon, he played for the France U21 team.

 Early life

 Péricard was born in Efok, Cameroon, but moved to France aged 4.
 He holds citizenship of both countries.

 Club career

 Saint-Étienne and Juventus

 Péricard started his career at Saint-Étienne in France at the age of six.
 In 1999, he advanced to the first team and played two league matches.

 He soon came to the attention of Italian Serie A club Juventus, who signed him in 2000.
 Promised by the media to a bright future, Julien Courbet made a documentary on Péricard entitled "the man who will be worth billions".
 Péricard made only one appearance for the club in two seasons, as a 61st-minute substitute for Tomás Guzmán in a UEFA Champions League match against Arsenal on 20 March 2002.